goravel/docs/testing/getting-started.md

 err := database.Build()
 ```

-At this time, you can use the `docker ps` command to see that the image is already running on the system, and you can obtain the configuration information of database through the `Config` method to facilitate connection debugging:
+At this time, you can use the `docker ps` command to see that the image is already running on the system, and you can obtain the configuration information of the database through the `Config` method to facilitate connection debugging:

 ```go
 config := database.Config()